Is Sicao Green Tunnel in Tainan Worth the Trip?

 Birds in Taijiang National Park, taken on my scooter ride from Anping to Sicao Green Tunnel

 From Anping Fort and Old Tait & Co.
-Merchant House/Anping Treehouse stops, you can also take Tainan bus #2.
+Merchant House/Anping Treehouse stops, you can also take Tainan bus #2 on weekdays or weekends, but the bus is infrequent – use GoogleMaps directions to find the times.
 The bus will be driving west, so you’ll board on the north side of the street.

 From Tainan Train Station(South Station) stop, you can also take Tainan City Bus #10.
 The departure times are listed in the first column of the first table here (往鹿耳門天后宮方面).
 It takes about 45 minutes to reach Sicao.
 The bus continues on to Luerhmen Mazu Temple(正統鹿耳門聖母廟), so it will say that on the front.